openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the "application/json" media type.

 * `type`: REQUIRED.
 Type of a Credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
-If not present, the issuer will determine the Credential format based on the client's format default.
+If not present, the Credential Issuer will determine the Credential format based on the client's format default.
 * `proof` OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be bound to.
 The `proof` object MUST contain the following `proof_type` element which determines its structure: